rachitkakkar/StackInterpreter/README.md

 # Stack Interpreter
-This is a simple and probably useless interpreted langauge created for internal ufor fun.
+This is a simple and probably useless interpreted language created for fun.
 So far an interpreter in python has been created.
-The langauge has error handling built in just to make it slightlier easier to code with (due to its limited dictionary).
+The language has error handling built in just to make it slighter easier to code with (due to its limited dictionary).

 # Specification
 The language has a stack and 6 instructions: